adityamittl/Health-Tracker/README.md

 ## 🔑 Auth0

+- We have used Auth0 for secure user authentication

+## Twilio

 - People can request for blood from thier nearest hospital and they will get a message on thier registered email-id once blood is available.

 ## 🧠 Challenges we ran into